How to add Arduino Library for Proteus and Simulate Arduino Projects

 Arduino Uno is one of the most popular Development boards of our time.
 It can be used for almost any project that one can think of.
 But sometimes before making an actual circuit, it is a good idea to simulate that circuit first.

 Simulating the circuit firsthand can save you from a lot of trouble.
 Proteus is one of the software that does this job brilliantly.
 And now you can simulate an Arduino in proteus before even implementing it in actual hardware.
-By the end of this post, you will know how to add Arduino Library for Proteus and simulate Arduino projects.
+By the end of this post, you will know how to make Arduino projects in proteus.

-STEP 1: First of all download Arduino Library from the link given below:
+STEP 1: First of all download the Arduino Library from the link given below.

 STEP 2: Download this file to the desktop of your PC.